 We are all subject to imperfections.
 This means that while we may excel at something, it’ll always have some flaws.
 On that note, every study, no matter how proficient the writer may be, has study limitations.
 Therefore, while you want your academic work to be viewed as exemplary and worthy of premium grades, it’s also essential that you accept it’ll always be subject to the limitations of a study.
 The sooner you do, the better your work will be, and the better your professor will view you.
 To put it simply, a little humility goes a long way not only in life but also in research.
 Described herein is all you need to know about limitations to a study.

 What are Limitations in a Study?

 Study limitations refer to those characteristics or constraints that hinder or influence the interpretation of the writer’s findings from research.
 To put it simply, a limitation is any shortcoming that impacts a study and its outcomes.
 They are a normal part of any study, observational, or cross-sectional study.
-In most cases, they are often as a result of flawed methodology, insufficient academic resources, or lack of previous research studies on the topic.
+In most cases, they are often a result of flawed methodology, insufficient academic resources, or a lack of previous research studies on the topic.
 These limitations are usually part of the discussion section of the survey, just before the conclusion.